- Gastroesophageal reflux disease (GERD)

 - Percutaneous gastrostomy tube placement

 Denzil Etienne, MD, is as an attending physician specializing in gastroenterology in the Division of Gastroenterology and Hepatology.
-He is also Associate Program Director for the Division’s large fellowship program.
+He is also Associate Program Director of the Division’s large fellowship program, as well as Associate Director of the Internal Medicine Residency Program.

 Dr. Etienne attended St. George’s University School of Medicine and completed his residency training in internal medicine at the State University of New York (SUNY) in Syracuse, NY.
 He subsequently completed his fellowship training in gastroenterology at The Brooklyn Hospital Center.